 This season, she appears in recitals with her longtime piano collaborator John Novacek at Washington DC’s Library of Congress, New York’s Park Avenue Armory, and Amherst College in Massachusetts.
 She also joins Thomas Adès to perform the world premiere of his new violin and piano work at Fondation Louis Vuitton in Paris and the Tokyo Opera City Cultural Foundation in Japan.

-Ms. Josefowicz has released several recordings for the Deutsche Grammophon, Philips/Universal, and Warner Classics labels, and she was featured on Touch Press’s iPad app, The Orchestra.
-Her latest recording, featuring Scheherazade.2 with the Saint Louis Symphony conducted by David Robertson, was released in September 2016.
-This recording was nominated for a 2017 Grammy in the category of Best Classical Instrumental Solo.
-Ms. Josefowicz’s recording of Esa-Pekka Salonen’s Violin Concerto with the Finnish Radio Symphony conducted by the composer, was nominated for a Grammy award in 2014.
+Ms. Josefowicz has released several recordings on the Deutsche Grammophon, Philips/Universal, and Warner Classics labels; she was featured on Touch Press’s acclaimed iPad app, The Orchestra.
+Her latest recording, released in 2019, features Bernd Alois Zimmermann’s Violin Concerto with the Finnish Radio Symphony led by Hannu Lintu.
+She has received Grammy nominations for her recordings of Scheherazade.2 with the Saint Louis Symphony conducted by David Robertson, and Esa-Pekka Salonen’s Violin Concerto with the Finnish Radio Symphony conducted by the composer.

 Leila Josefowicz made her San Francisco Symphony debut in 1997 and became a Shenson Young Artist in 2008.